brimdata/zed/docs/formats/zson.md

 * _array_ - an ordered sequence of zero or more values called elements,
 * _set_ - a set of zero or more unique values called elements,
 * _union_ - a type representing values whose type is any of a specified collection of two or more types,
-* _enum_ - a type representing values taken from a specified collection of one or more uniformly typed values, which can be either primitive or complex, and
+* _enum_ - a type representing a finite set of symbols typically representing categories, and
 * _map_ - a collection of zero or more key/value pairs where the keys are of a uniform type called the key type and the values are of a uniform type called the value type.